-Blue Life Environmental, Inc., or “Blue,” is a multi-divisional, full-spectrum environmental consulting and field services company, acutely versed in decontamination methods of all types.
+Blue Life Environmental, Inc., or “Blue,” is a multi-divisional, full-spectrum environmental consulting and field services company, acutely versed in decontamination and remediation methods of all types.
 Headquartered in El Paso, Blue not only fully understands our client’s Mission, Vision, Core Values, and Strategic Goals,

 Blue’s team has over 70 years of professional experience in decontaminating infectious diseases, making it a leader in the industry.
 Blue making client satisfaction as a top priority utilizing each entity’s specific needs to customize project plans; maintaining confidentiality; taking all possible measures to minimize exposure and liabilities, and continuously educating and training staff members to provide solutions for clients posed with challenging complex projects.
 Teaming with VIVA Environmental, Inc., Blue has handled disinfection and decontamination for Trauma-Scene and Biohazard cleanup plus disposal.

 Blue’s unrivaled track record of success makes us the TOP leader in our industry, complying with each of our individual client's needs.
 Our county must move forward for the safety of our country by providing complete, successful, and sustainable disinfection services, that proven and time-tested success within the domain of infectious-disease decontamination.

 We want to express our excitement about our new Contract Vehicle with the Region 19 ASC, as an approved vendor.